bahaamq/reading-notes/Read05.md

 compare based on value and data-type (===,!===) ex (3=='3') is true. however(3==='3') is equal to false.

+-logical operators are used to compare multi conditions , and each comparision returns a value then compare the all valus to know the final results.

 Loops are used to repeat (a part of code)more than once, there are three types of loops,
 'For loop', 'While' ,'Do-While' .